Antoni Gaudí: The beginning

+Schooling and later studies

-Gaudí attended a nursery school run by Francesc Berenguer, whose son, also called Francesc, was later one of Gaudí's main assistants.
-He enrolled in the Piarists school in Reus where he displayed his artistic talents via drawings for a seminar called El Arlequín (the Harlequin).
-During this time, he worked as an apprentice in the "Vapor Nou" textile mill in Reus.
+Gaudí attended a nursery school run by Francesc Berenguer, whose son, also called Francesc, later became one of Gaudí's main assistants.
+He enrolled in the Piarists school in Reus where he displayed artistic talent via drawings for a seminar called El Arlequín (the Harlequin).
+During this time, he worked as an apprentice in the Vapor Nou textile mill in Reus.
 In 1868, he moved to Barcelona to study teaching in the Convent del Carme.
-In his adolescent years, Gaudí became interested in utopian socialism and, together with his fellow students Eduard Toda i Güell and Josep Ribera i Sans, planned a restoration of the Poblet Monastery that would have transformed it into a Utopian phalanstère.
+As an adolescent, Gaudí became interested in utopian socialism and, together with his fellow students Eduard Toda i Güell and Josep Ribera i Sans, planned a restoration of the Poblet Monastery that would have transformed it into a Utopian phalanstère.

 Between 1875 and 1878, Gaudí completed his compulsory military service in the infantry regiment in Barcelona as a Military Administrator.
 Most of his service was spent on sick leave, enabling him to continue his studies.
 His poor health kept him from having to fight in the Third Carlist War, which lasted from 1872 to 1876.
-In 1876, Gaudí's mother died at the age of 57, as did his 25-year-old brother Francesc, who had just graduated as a physician.
+In 1876, Gaudí's mother died at age 57, and his brother Francesc, who had just graduated as a physician, died aged 25.
 During this time Gaudí studied architecture at the Llotja School and the Barcelona Higher School of Architecture, graduating in 1878.
 To finance his studies, Gaudí worked as a draughtsman for various architects and constructors such as Leandre Serrallach, Joan Martorell, Emili Sala Cortés, Francisco de Paula del Villar y Lozano and Josep Fontserè.
 In addition to his architecture classes, he studied French, history, economics, philosophy, and aesthetics.
 His grades were average and he occasionally failed courses.
 When handing him his degree, Elies Rogent, director of Barcelona Architecture School, said: "We have given this academic title either to a fool or a genius.
 Time will show."
 Gaudí, when receiving his degree, reportedly told his friend, the sculptor Llorenç Matamala, with his ironical sense of humour, "Llorenç, they're saying I'm an architect now."